Have you been putting off your colon cancer screening?

 Once your test is complete, you’ll receive one of the following results:

-• Normal or negative results
+- Normal or negative results

-A normal or negative result means there was no blood detected in the stool.
+A normal or negative result means there was no blood detected in the stool. - Abnormal or positive results

 What does it mean if a FIT test is positive?

-If your FIT test is positive, your doctor will likely recommend a colonoscopy as the next step to identify what may be causing the bleeding.
+If your FIT test is positive, your doctor will recommend a colonoscopy as the next step to identify what may be causing the bleeding.
 In addition to colon cancer, other diseases that a colonoscopy can detect include intestinal infections, ulcerative colitis and Crohn’s disease.

-How often do you need to do a FIT test to screen for colon cancer?
+How often you’ll need a FIT test

-How do you prepare for a FIT test?
+How to prepare for a FIT test

 How to do a FIT test

 A FIT test requires you to collect a sample of your stool and send it in for analysis.
 Don’t worry.
-You’ll receive step-by-step instructions with your testing kit.
+You’ll receive step-by-step instructions with your collection kit.
 So, make sure to follow those directions when you’re ready to do the test.

 Generally, this is a look at what you’ll need to do to collect your sample:

-1. Flush the toilet right before you need to poop.
+- Flush the toilet right before you need to poop.

-2. Have your bowel movement.
+- Have your bowel movement.

-3. Put your used toilet paper into the provided waste bag.
+- Put your used toilet paper into the provided waste bag.

-4. Move the brush along the surface of the stool and then dip the brush into the toilet water.
+- Move the brush along the surface of the stool and then dip the brush into the toilet water.

-5. Touch the brush to the test card in the space indicated.
+- Touch the brush to the test card in the space indicated.

-6. Put the brush in the waste bag and then throw the bag away.
+- Put the brush in the waste bag and then throw the bag away.

-7. Return the sample and requested information to the lab specified on your kit.
+- Return the sample and requested information to the lab specified on your kit.

-8. Wait for your results, which you’ll receive within a week or so through a letter or online patient services.
+- Wait for your results, which you’ll receive within a week or so through a letter or online patient services.

 It’s totally normal to feel a little squeamish about collecting the sample.
 But remember, everybody poops!
 Plus, you’re doing something important for your health.